monkvision/monkjs/packages/corejs/README.md

 yarn add @monkvision/corejs @reduxjs/toolkit
 ```

+The yarn version of this package is set to `1.18.0` [due to a known bug](https://github.com/yarnpkg/yarn/issues/7807) in yarn + workspaces + monorepo.

 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ----